 Patients are educated on how to use these devices and they themselves monitor and collect data about their health conditions at various intervals of the day.
 The data collected from patients are then transmitted to providers for further observation and analysis.
 Accordingly, providers access the data gathered by hospitals and clinics and advice patients on the next steps of treatment.

 BENEFITS OF REMOTE MONITORING

 Remote monitoring enables patients to be at home while allowing providers to access their data as required from the clinics and hospitals after a patient is released from care facility.
 Early detection of diseases and complications is possible as providers can monitor and analyze trends of physiological parameters without the patient having to visit care facility regularly.
 As a result, frequent emergency department visits, readmission rates, and hospital stays are reduced immensely.
 Therefore, patients get time for healing from the comfort of their homes as frequent hospital visit stress is avoided or reduced enormously.

 ROLE OF IT SERVICE PROVIDERS IN REMOTE PATIENT MONITORING

 The type of technology and device used in remote monitoring need to be easy and user-friendly for both patients and providers.
-Therefore, technology companies like HCL play an enormous role in making remote monitoring possible and enhance its adoption.
+Therefore, technology companies like HCLTech play an enormous role in making remote monitoring possible and enhance its adoption.
 The tool should be seamlessly integrated with the provider’s system.
 IT service providers offer technology, expertise, process and people which accelerates the remote monitoring process.